criblio/python-api-wrapper/README.md

 upon the item that being created.

 #### A Note on Route Operations
-Handling routes through the API is a bit different than the other configuration items.
+Handling routes through the API is a bit different from the other configuration items.
 In a Stream deployment, there is one route table with an ID of "default", which is just a list of route objects.
 Creating a route is actually updating "default" route table by adding the route object to the list, so the HTTP method used is PATCH, and not POST.
 Similarly, deleting a route involves updating the "default" route table by removing the route object from the list.